|Location||Main Bld: World War 2 Gallery: Gallery 2: Jap POW|

 Second World War, 1939-1945

-Embroidered 'Japanese Changi quilt': Female internees, Changi Prison
+Embroidered 'Australian Changi quilt': Female internees, Changi Prison

-Quilt made up of 66 embroidered squares each ‘signed’ in embroidery with the maker(s) name.
-All the squares are edged with turkey red feather-stitch.
+Quilt made up of 66 embroidered squares, each 'signed' in embroidery with the maker's name.
+All the squares are edged with turkey red chain-stitch.
 The squares are bounded by a broad white cotton border, and the same material has been used as a backing.
-The back of the quilt has black embroidery stating ‘Presented by the women of Changi internment camp 2602 (the number of the Japanese year corresponding with our 1942) to the wounded Nipponese soldiers with our sympathy for their suffering.
-It is our wish that on the cessation of hostilities that this quilt be presented to the Japanese Red Cross Society.
-It is advisable to dryclean this quilt.’
+The back of the quilt has red embroidery stating 'Presented by the women of Changi internment camp 1942 to the wounded Australian soldiers with our sympathy for their suffering.
+It is our wish that on the cessation of hostilities that this quilt be presented to the Australian Red Cross Society.
+It is advisable to dryclean this quilt.'.

 The embroidery on the individual squares is as follows:-